Seyfire/piano_landing/README.md

 # piano_landing
-just a practice project on creating a landing page
+Just a practice project on creating a landing page.

+Piano is pretty cool btw.